Campuses and Landmarks

 Map of River Campus

-Location: The 154-acre River Campus—the main campus—is located about two miles south of downtown Rochester, New York, in a bend in the Genesee River.
+Location: The 154-acre River Campus—the main campus—is located about two miles south of downtown Rochester, New York, by a bend in the Genesee River.

-Wilson Commons—Student center designed by the internationally renowned architect I. M. Pei includes a stunning six-story glass atrium.
+Wilson Commons—Designed by the internationally renowned architect I. M. Pei, the University student center includes a stunning six-story glass atrium, which is adorned with flags representative of that year's student body country of origin.

 Robert B. Goergen Hall for Biomedical Engineering and Optics— Goergen Hall is the home of both the Institute of Optics—founded in 1929, it is the nation's first academic program in optics—and biomedical engineering—one of the College's newest and fastest growing departments.
 Goergen Hall is the first campus building designed with the sustainability standards set by the Leadership in Energy and Environmental Design (LEED) program in mind.